markperdue/vsphere-setup/blog/post.md

 # Installing vCenter on an ESXi host
 In part 2 of this series, we will be using the [vSphere terraform provider](https://registry.terraform.io/providers/hashicorp/vsphere/latest/docs) to manage our virtual machines so let's get vSphere vCenter installed.
 We will install vCenter as a server appliance within the ESXi host we created for our homelab. vCenter requires a lot of memory to run, 14GB by default, so if that is a concern based on your available homelab I have a tip - things seem to work for our terraform use case by setting the vCenter VM to use at least 4GB memory - albeit things start up much slower.
-If you have the memory to spare, keep things as their our by default.
+If you have the memory to spare, keep things as they are by default.

 For installing vCenter, we will focus on using their cli-based installer with a config file that would generally be placed into git for source control.
 This piece is one of the last pieces this series does not have automated, but until then, here are the manual steps.